cosmonic-labs/sandboxing-mcp-federal-reserve-fred-example/README.md

-# Federal Reserve MCP Server Setup Guide
+# Federal Reserve FRED MCP Server Building Guide

 ## 🚀 The Story in Three Parts

 ### 🏦 1.
-Build an MCP Server in 60 Seconds (for the Federal Reserve)
+Build an MCP Server in 60 Seconds (for the Federal Reserve FRED API)
 Instantly build a fully working **Model Context Protocol (MCP)** server in under a minute with Contract-driven generation with OpenAPI Specifications.

 We are targeting [FRED](https://fred.stlouisfed.org/), from the Federal Reserve Bank of St. Louis.